chpc-uofu/workflows-with-snakemake/Exercises/Exercise1/README.md

 Step 1: Download the file "HEADERS.txt" from this URL: https://www1.ncdc.noaa.gov/pub/data/uscrn/products/daily01/HEADERS.txt using the "wget" command.
+Wget only requires the file's URL as its argument.
 This will create a local copy of the file.
 This step doesn't have any input, only output.

 Step 2: Download the file "CRND0103-2020-AK_Aleknagik_1_NNE.txt" from this
 url: